 The stain is Dark Walnut by Minwax and the paint is a homemade chalk paint created with Valspar’s Weathervane and Vintage Storehouse Restoration Co.’s chalky paint powder.
 The stain was sealed with General Finishes Topcoat in Satin and the paint was sealed with General Finishes Satin Finishing Wax.

 The amazing hardware I got from D. Lawless Hardware which I think fits this piece perfectly.
 I do have a confession though.
 As you can see in the before photo, there were pre-drilled holes on each drawer for the knobs that came with the piece; plain and unfinished.
 I thought my pulls would be large enough that I could just cover the holes with them.
 Buuuuuut it didn’t work out that way.
 Oops.

 So then I just screwed the new pulls in, leaving the holes pretty much right in the middle.
 I had the intention of putting some actual labels of some sort in there.
 But, the only problem is that I couldn’t find any that I liked!
 White paper looked too stark, kraft paper didn’t match.
 Nothing I had looked good.
 I have an idea to put leather in there and use my leather stamper to stamp some letters on them I just didn’t have time to go get said leather 🙂

 So my secret is that I Photoshopped out the holes in my photos.
 Just wanted to be honest and share haha.

 And I really didn’t take many process pics either, but I made up for it in beauty shots!

-I really love the way this one turned out and love that even though it was basically brand new, there were still some scratches on the front that gave it a little character.
-Antique card catalogs are CRAZY expensive, so until I find one for a reasonable price, or convince my dad to give me the one in his workshop, this one will have to do.
+I really love the way this one turned out.
+Antique card catalogs are CRAZY expensive, so until I find one for a reasonable price, or convince my dad to give me the one in his workshop.
+This one will have to do.